ethicalauthorship/ethicalauthorship.github.io/index.md

 - I will not sign as author of a paper to which I have not significantly contributed
 - I will not include any unnecessary citations (especially self-citations)
 - I will advocate, apply and promote these practices in all research evaluations in which I participate

+We believe that these commitments can serve as an example and send the message that most scientists and researchers are convinced that respecting this set of good practices is not only reasonable but necessary to maintain credibility and trust in our research system.

 Should you wish to join this Commitment, please fill in your name and academic institution in the following form.